denisimmoos/denisbot/README.md

 # Denis' Silly Chatbot

-This is a simple chatbot that can answer questions using OpenAI's GPT-3.5 API.
+This is a simple chatbot script that can answer questions using OpenAI's GPT-3.5 API.

 ## Usage

-To use the chatbot:
+To use the denisbot:

 1. Install the required packages: